← Back to Home

 Can ketamine really help with PTSD?

-Emerging research is promising.
-Multiple clinical studies have demonstrated significant reductions in PTSD symptom severity following ketamine infusion therapy.
-The mechanism — NMDA receptor antagonism and disruption of traumatic memory reconsolidation — is neurologically plausible and distinct from how SSRIs work.
-Ketamine is not a cure, but for patients who have not responded to standard treatments, it can produce meaningful and sometimes rapid improvements.
+Multiple clinical studies show significant reductions in PTSD symptom severity following ketamine therapy.
+The mechanism — NMDA receptor antagonism and disruption of traumatic memory reconsolidation — is neurologically distinct from SSRIs and plausible for PTSD.
+It's not a cure, but for patients who haven't responded to standard treatment it can produce meaningful, sometimes rapid improvement.

-No. A formal diagnosis is not required to schedule an intake.
-Many patients come in with a history of trauma, sub-threshold PTSD symptoms, or a diagnosis from a prior provider.
-Dr. Zabel will conduct his own clinical evaluation during the intake and make recommendations based on your current presentation.
+No. Many patients come in with a trauma history, sub-threshold PTSD symptoms, or a prior diagnosis.
+Dr. Zabel conducts his own clinical evaluation during the intake and makes recommendations based on your current presentation.

-Is this safe for veterans, including those on VA medications?
+Is this safe for veterans on VA medications?

-Ketamine can be safely administered in patients on many common VA-prescribed medications, including SSRIs, SNRIs, and some mood stabilizers.
-Certain medications do require evaluation or adjustment — this is assessed during the intake.
-Dr. Zabel's EM background and familiarity with veteran presentations make him well-suited to navigate these complexities.
+Ketamine can be safely administered alongside many common VA medications — SSRIs, SNRIs, and some mood stabilizers.
+Certain medications require evaluation or adjustment, assessed during intake.
+Dr. Zabel's EM background and familiarity with veteran presentations makes him well-suited for these cases.

 Will the VA cover this?

-Currently, IV ketamine is not covered by the VA.
-Innerbloom is in the process of applying to the VA Community Care Network, which would enable VA-referred and VA-reimbursed care in the future.
-Spravato (esketamine), the FDA-approved nasal spray, is sometimes accessible through VA-affiliated systems for eligible veterans with treatment-resistant depression.
+IV ketamine is not currently VA-covered.
+Innerbloom is applying to the VA Community Care Network for future VA-referred care.
+Spravato is sometimes accessible through VA-affiliated systems for eligible veterans with TRD.

-IV ketamine is administered intravenously, allowing for more precise dose titration and faster onset.
-Spravato (esketamine) is delivered as a nasal spray and is FDA-approved for treatment-resistant depression — not yet specifically for PTSD, though it is used off-label.
-IV ketamine is often preferred for PTSD due to the control it offers over dose and delivery.
+IV ketamine allows more precise dose titration and faster onset.
+Spravato is FDA-approved for TRD (not specifically PTSD) and is administered as a nasal spray.
+IV ketamine is generally preferred for PTSD due to greater control over dose and delivery.
 Both are available at Innerbloom.

 Veteran-owned.
 No waitlist.
 Begin with a free physician intake.